 Dr. Rebecca Silton is an assistant professor in the psychology department at Loyola University Chicago.
 She is the director of the Well-Being and Emotion Lab @ Loyola (WELL LAB).
 She received her BA in psychology from Macalester College and her PhD in clinical psychology from University of Illinois at Urbana-Champaign.
 Dr. Silton is a clinical scientist with expertise in studying affect and cognition using high-density electroencephalography (EEG) methods.
 She applies innovative EEG methods to understand the function of neural structures that are related to affective experiences.
 Her research aims to identify basic neural mechanisms in the interaction of positive affect and cognitive function in order to understand disorders characterized by low positive affect such as depression, postpartum depression, and chronic pain disorders using basic neuroscience methods.
 Her research also aims to advance neuroscience-informed interventions that target modifiable brain structures that implement affect in order to promote physical well-being and psychological vitality.
 Dr. Silton's CV

-Kelly Polnaszek is a third-year graduate student in the clinical psychology doctoral program at Loyola University Chicago.
+Kelly Polnaszek is a fourth-year graduate student in the clinical psychology doctoral program at Loyola University Chicago.
 She earned her BS in Psychology in 2012 from Loyola University Chicago, and recently earned her MA following the defense of her thesis, The Cortical and Psychological Mechanisms of Visceral Pain.
 Prior to attending graduate school, Kelly was a laboratory manager for Dr. Joel Voss’ Laboratory for Human Neuroscience at Northwestern University Feinberg School of Medicine for two years.
 Kelly’s research interests include identifying and understanding the psychological and neurobiological factors that contribute to the experience of chronic pain and developing effective interventions targeting these factors.